lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 This specification defines the following three fragment delivery reliability options:

    o  No ACK.
    No ACK is the simplest fragment delivery reliability option.
 The receiver does not generate overhead in the form of acknowledgments (ACKs).
 However, this option does not enhance delivery reliability beyond that offered by the underlying LPWAN technology.
 In the No ACK option, the receiver MUST NOT issue ACKs.

    o  Window mode - ACK always (ACK always).
    The ACK always option provides flow control.
 In addition, it is able to handle long bursts of lost fragments, since detection of such events can be done before  the end of the IPv6 packet transmission, as long as the window size is short enough.
-However, such benefit comes at the expense of higher ACK overhead.
+However, such benefit comes at the expense of ACK use.
    In ACK always, an ACK is transmitted by the fragment receiver after a window of fragments have been sent.
 A window of fragments is a subset of the full set of fragments needed to carry an